General Annuity Information

 - Annuities can be used as a regulated stream of income, which can make it easier for a person to manage their assets in a way that ensures that those assets last for the duration of their lifetime.
 For instance, a heavy spender who suddenly receives a large inheritance can use an annuity to reduce the risk of overspending and depleting their assets.

 - Certain annuity features such as surrender charges implemented by insurance companies, or early withdrawal penalties implemented by the IRS, reduce liquidity.
-Annuities are not a liquid financial asset unless the investor is willing to pay a hefty surrender charge.
+Annuities are not liquid financial assets unless the investor is willing to pay a hefty surrender charge.
 Investors who are prone to moving money around may want to avoid annuities for this reason.
 Also, once annuitization begins, marking the transition from contribution to distribution, the action generally can't be reversed.

 - Annuities tend to have complicated tax and withdrawal rules.
-Each annuity product can have many differing rules laid out in their respective contracts, and it is up to each investor to make sure they are operating accordingly and within legal bounds.
+Each annuity product can have many different rules laid out in their respective contracts, and it is up to each investor to make sure they are operating accordingly and within legal bounds.

 - Annuities also have relatively high fees, with some commissions as high as 10%.
 If there is no commission fee visible on a statement, it may not mean that there is no commission involved in the sale of an annuity; the fee may be hidden in the annuity's operating costs.
 On top of that, many annuities (mostly of the variable variety) charge annual fees.

 - Annuities normally have low returns.
-A study of fixed indexed annuities found that their average, annualized return rate was 3.27%, which is less than the frequently cited 7% historic return rate of the stock market.
+A study of fixed indexed annuities found that their average annualized return rate was 3.27%, which is less than the frequently cited 7% historical return rate of the stock market.
 This figure generally falls within the ballpark of bond interest rates because insurance companies typically invest up to 70% of their capital in fixed income forms such as corporate bonds.
 Annuities may not have the higher return rates associated with equities, as observed here, but there is less volatility and risk involved.
 They sit in a middle category that is below equities but above treasury bills and savings accounts, which generates conservative return rates just above inflation.

 Fixed vs. Variable Annuities